JohnFlorinus/Serverless-API/README.md

 ---

 ## 💰 Why use Serverless?
 Azure Functions offers scale-to-zero billing and top-notch PAYG pricing which means minimal cloud expenses both for small and high workloads.
 Azure Functions is often used in microservices and internal app communication rather than as a customer-facing API yet it still remains the most cost-effective way of launching a public API with high scalability compared to traditional API services such as App Service.
-There is increased complexity during the coding process compared to ASP.NET Web APIs as it is less well-documented and needs a bit more work on registering middleware but the money aspect makes up for this.
 <br><br>
 With the free quota on the consumption plan, the api can run 24/7 for free with monthly api requests below 1 million.
 Beyond that, each 1 million requests costs 0.2$ - so 50 million API requests per month would cost you 10$ plus the Duration(GB-s) cost, but if you don't do heavy calculations this is also a very small cost.